smartsheet-platform/smartsheet-csharp-sdk/ADVANCED.md

 The Smartsheet C# SDK references the [NLog project](http://nlog-project.org) for SDK logging.
 NLog is highly configurable for console and file logging.
 The root folder contains an `NLog.config` file which specifies the logging configuration of the SDK.
 Targets for File and ColorConsole logging are used by the SDK.

-Using NLog, the Smartsheet C# SDK logs all API queries including HTTP method, URI, HTTP status and response time to `INFO`.
+Using NLog, the Smartsheet C# SDK logs all API queries including HTTP method, URI, HTTP status, and response time to `INFO`.
 API Request and Response details are logged to `DEBUG`.

 ## Passthrough Option